 We defend clients against all misdemeanor and felony charges.
 Some of the most common cases we take include:

-Battery domestic violence: Innocent Clark County residents may find themselves accused of battery domestic violence by angry or jealous spouses, boyfriends or girlfriends.
+Battery domestic violence: Innocent Clark County residents may find themselves accused of battery domestic violence.
+Often by angry or jealous spouses, boyfriends or girlfriends.
 We can investigate the case on your behalf and help you fight back.
 We handle all types of DV cases, including domestic violence by strangulation.

 DUI / DWI / Drunk Driving: It may be possible to avoid a DUI conviction and a drivers license suspension.
 Even if you were arrested and even if your BAC reads over the .08 limit.
 Our Las Vegas DUI defense lawyers understand Nevada DUI laws inside and out.
-We can put the case under a microscope, find where the police and crime lab went wrong, and use these defenses to your advantage.
+We can put the case under a microscope.
+We find where the police and crime lab went wrong.
+And use these defenses to your advantage.

-Solicitation for prostitution: Although prostitution is legal in licensed brothels in some Nevada counties, it is illegal throughout Clark County.
+Solicitation for prostitution: Prostitution is legal in licensed brothels in some Nevada counties.
+But it is a crime in Las Vegas.
 Nevertheless, if you got arrested for a first offense solicitation of prostitution charge, we can often get the charge reduced or dismissed through a diversion program.

 Casino markers: Failing to repay a casino marker (in a timely manner) can result in felony criminal charges.
 Often, however, we can work out a deal to get the casino marker repaid and the criminal charges dismissed.

 Sealing Nevada criminal records.
 A conviction in this state gives you a criminal record that can haunt someone when applying for a job, a loan or a state license.
 But we can help you seal and clear your criminal record, giving you a clean slate and a better chance in life.